Yannick Tuason

-Yannick Tuason (born January 4, 1989) is a Filipino footballer who plays as a striker for Philippines Football League (PFL) club Stallion Laguna and the Philippines national team.
+Yannick Tuason (born January 4, 1989) is a Filipino footballer who plays as a forward for One Taguig and the Philippines national team.
 He played college football for the University of Santo Tomas in the UAAP and began his professional career with Kaya in 2008.

-Career

 Club career

-He then transfers to PSG at the middle of 2013 United Football League season.
+Tuason transfers to PSG at the middle of 2013 United Football League season.

-He is part of the Maharlika Manila squad for the 2020 Philippines Football League season.
+He was part of the Maharlika Manila squad for the 2020 Philippines Football League season.
+After a stint with Stallion FC, he is now a part of the Davao Aguilas squad for the 2023 Copa Paulino Alcantara season.